The future of construction: opportunities and challenges

 Labour/Immigration concernsThe general consensus at the roundtable event was that there has been no real impact of Brexit, COVID-19 and the new immigration points based system on construction sector workforce/labour at present.
 Some impact is inevitable given that, historically, the UK construction sector has comprised circa 10-14% of migrant workers, although, this has declined over the last two years as the sector has prepared for the post Brexit world and a new points based system in any event.
 What is clear is that there is an inherent, grass roots skills shortage for the Government to address and the sector to manage, which would involve (i) looking at skilled workforce – how best to attract workers; (ii) apprenticeships and other schemes; and (iii) funding to assist filling the skilled workforce gap.
 Separately, there is a need to consider and re-think the general operation labour model in the sector due to upcoming challenges - with Gig economy, recent Uber decision and IR35, the self-employed framework of the construction sector will be impacted and perhaps disbanded if no longer fit for purpose.
 Direct employment may rise, resulting in increased labour costs for those that have historically relied more heavily on the self-employed.

 Roadmap to net zero by 2050It was clear from the views of the key leaders on the roundtable that the view is climate change and net zero will be the next big challenge and the construction sector is looking to put out a marker that they are aware of this and engaged with it.
 The Construction Playbook is a welcome element and a good start.
-The statistics show that the Built Environment makes up for around 45% of Co2 omissions in the UK – that is existing building stock, new stock and all associated types of development like infrastructure.
+The statistics show that the Built Environment makes up for around 45% of Co2 emissions in the UK – that is existing building stock, new stock and all associated types of development like infrastructure.
 So the sector will have to embrace the changes required to get closer to net zero carbon.
 This will bring challenge and opportunity and some of the solutions that the sector is having to implement to deal with COVID-19 and Brexit may help it to get on to this road.
 At Weightmans, we have our own net zero carbon plan and we are always happy to discuss with clients and contacts the stage they are at with their net zero carbon plans and sustainability agendas.

 Weightmans LLP is a full service firm.
 We have advised many construction clients in relation to the business impact of the issues discussed at this roundtable event and we have provided bespoke solutions to meet our clients’ needs.
 If assistance is required, we are ready to help you.
+Contact our construction law solicitors for assistance.

 Banking & Finance